nowpass/python-cli/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/nowpass/vue-frontend/tags).
+NOWPASS uses [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/nowpass/python-cli/tags).

 ## License